mothur/mothur.github.io/_wiki/characterizing_community_composition_along_a_transect_of_hypersaline_sediments.md

 [clearcut](https://bioinformatics.hungry.com), a program written by Luke Sheneman et al. Clearcut employs a relaxed neighbor-joining algorithm and is able to build a tree using either a distance matrix or an alignment.
-Although this is a more efficient option than PHYLIP\'s Neighbor, it\'s still pretty computationally intense.
-We ran it through our university\'s supercomputer facility.
+Although this is a more efficient option than PHYLIP's Neighbor, it's still pretty computationally intense.
+We ran it through our university's supercomputer facility.
 It is implemented via the command(s):

-    $$> ./clearcut  --distance --in=All_LSDR_454_unique.dist --out=All_LSDR_454_unique.tree
+    $ ./clearcut  --distance --in=All_LSDR_454_unique.dist --out=All_LSDR_454_unique.tree

 or you can use\...

-    $$> ./clearcut  --alignment --in=All_LSDR_454_unique.fasta --out=All_LSDR_454_unique.tree
+    $ ./clearcut  --alignment --in=All_LSDR_454_unique.fasta --out=All_LSDR_454_unique.tree

-After [clearcut](https://bioinformatics.hungry.com) generates your tree, you\'ll need to open up the file in a text editor and remove the spaces between the tree\'s text and the file\'s final semi-colon (;).
-Mothur\'s [parsimony](Parsimony) feature doesn\'t like these spaces it and will return an error message if you leave them in place.
+After [clearcut](https://bioinformatics.hungry.com) generates your tree, you'll need to open up the file in a text editor and remove the spaces between the tree's text and the file's final semi-colon (;). mothur's [parsimony](Parsimony) feature doesn't like these spaces it and will return an error message if you leave them in place.

 ## Parsimony analysis

-The tree generated in [clearcut](https://bioinformatics.hungry.com) was used as input for Mothur's implementation of the [parsimony](Parsimony) test.
+The tree generated in [clearcut](https://bioinformatics.hungry.com) was used as input fo. mothur's implementation of the [parsimony](Parsimony) test.
 The parsimony test can be thought of as being similar to analysis of variance (ANOVA), in that your "global" test should yield a statistically significant difference before you start examining any of your pairwise contrasts.
-The following set of commands implements the global test first, then it asks Mothur to process all of the pairwise comparisons in your dataset.
+The following set of commands implements the global test first, then it asks mothur to process all of the pairwise comparisons in your dataset.

     mothur>read.tree(tree=All_LSDR_454_unique.tree, group=LSDR_454_unique.groups)